abresas/yawn/README.md

 Status
 ------

 Basic code for window management with XCB is done.
-You can see one window at a time, fullscreen, and there are no shortcuts implemented.
+Windows are always tiled horizontally, getting full height and equal width.
+No shortcuts implemented.

 Installation
 ------------